North Carolina suffragists, ca 1920, led by Gertrude Weil (far left) - Courtesy North Carolina Museum of History

 The League of Women Voters is a nonpartisan political organization encouraging informed and active participation in government.
 It influences public policy through education and advocacy.

-Making a difference and creating change with our work.
+Making a difference and creating change through our work.

 - Protecting voter rights